The Top 30 Most Valuable Football Cards Of All Time

 A Mayo's Cut Plug Tin

-Other cards from the set are still pricey, with cards ranging from $300 to $1000 in Good condition.
+Other cards from the set are still pricey, ranging from $300 to $1000 in Good condition.

-Based on my research there are likely only around 10 of the Dunlop cards in existence, making this scarcer than a T206 Honus Wagner.
+Based on my research, there are likely only around 10 Dunlop cards in existence, making them scarcer than a T206 Honus Wagner.

-The reason behind the scarcity of the card is unknown, but likely that Mayo pulled the card after realizing that they failed to print Dunlop's name on the front of the card.
+The reason behind the card’s scarcity is unknown, but it is likely that Mayo pulled the card after realizing that they failed to print Dunlop’s name on the front.

 1935 National Chicle - Bronko Nagurski (RC)